Peter Williams (painter): Honors and awards

 Williams received the Ford Foundation Fellowship in 1985.
-In 1996 he worked on the Mercedes Benz Project in Detroit, Michigan; he and his students worked on a large project of 11,000 square feet, painting walls, ceiling, and floor for the Mercedes-Benz display that was shown in Detroit, Barcelona, and Frankfurt.
+In 1996 he worked on the Mercedes-Benz Project in Detroit, Michigan; he and his students worked on a large project of 11,000 square feet, painting walls, ceiling, and floor for the Mercedes-Benz display that was shown in Detroit, Barcelona, and Frankfurt.
 In 2002, he participated in the Whitney Biennial.

 In 2018 he was inducted into the National Academy of Design, in 2020 he received the Artists' Legacy Foundation Award, and in 2021 he was awarded The American Academy of Arts and Letters Purchase Award, and a few months later the Guggenheim Fellowship.

 Exhibitions and features

 Institutions where Williams currently has paintings on display include the Smithsonian American Art Museum, the Delaware Art Museum, the Whitney Museum of American Art, the Detroit Institute of Arts, and multiple University collections.

 He has had solo shows at the Museum of Contemporary Art Detroit, the Fort Wayne Museum of Art, Rhodes College, and the CUE Art Foundation.
 Exhibitions containing Williams' work have appeared at the Crystal Bridges Museum of American Art, the San Antonio Museum of Art, the Addison Gallery of American Art, Carnegie Mellon University, the Armory Center for the Arts, Wayne State University, the Detroit Institute of Art, and the University of Michigan Slusser Gallery.

+In 2023, Williams work was included in the exhibition and accompanying scholar book Spirit in the Land, organized and exhibited at the Nasher Museum of Art at Duke University, North Carolina, which later traveled to the Pérez Art Museum Miami, Florida in 2024.

 His work has been featured in The New York Times, Forbes, the Los Angeles Times, the Detroit Metro Times, The Nation, and HuffPost.

 In 2016, the Detroit-based publisher Rotland Press published a monograph The N-Word: Paintings by Peter Williams, with an interview between Williams and the poet, playwright, educator and activist Bill Harris.